rangsimanketkaew/QM-on-TAIWANIA/README.md

 ### How-to download and activate script

+[DL-subscript.csh](DL-subscript.csh) is used to sequentially download submission scripts from this github repository to Linux machine.

-1. Download [DL-subscript.csh](DL-subscript.csh) to your Linux machine using following command
+1. First, download [DL-subscript.csh](DL-subscript.csh) to your Linux machine using following command

 ```
 wget https://raw.githubusercontent.com/rangsimanketkaew/PBS-submission/master/DL-subscript.csh
 ```

-2. Activate and run script, then follow the instruction
+2. Then activate and run script

 ```
 chmod +x DL-subscript.csh
 ./DL-subscript.csh
 ```

+3. Finally, select the submission script that you want to download and wait for moment.
+After that, the submission script is ready-to-use.

 ---